thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - As such, researchers should not follow these guidelines if it will introduce significant delays.
 Rather, the guidance they provide (e.g., being mindful of how state is added or accessed in code) can provide general tips for writing high-quality code from the beginning.

 ### Other Comments
 - Your new fork will not have any controls in place to prevent force pushes from other [Members of the TBP organization](https://github.com/orgs/thousandbrainsproject/people).
 We therefore ask that everyone exercise care in working with the forks of other team members.
-If you are going to be interacting with another fork significantly (see e.g. discussion of multiple researchers using one fork further below), you can run the command `git remote set-url upstream --push "readonly"`, changing `upstream` to the fork in question.
+If you are going to be interacting with another contributor's fork significantly (see e.g. discussion of multiple researchers using one fork further below), you can run the command `git remote set-url upstream --push "readonly"`, changing `upstream` to the fork in question.
 This will help prevent accidental pushes to the remote.
 - Similarly, GitHub Workflows (such as unit tests and linting) will not automatically run in your new fork.
 It is recommended that you regularly run linting and unit-tests in your local environment when developing.

 ### Alternative Workflows